jonasoesch/p9/paper.md

 ### Anatomy of a chart

 The first part of the DSL is concerned with defining the basic charts.
-The syntax is based on JSON and strongly inspired by Vega-Lite. [@Satyanarayan-16:vegalitegrammar] Vega-Lite is more powerful in inferring a multitude of chart types based solely on the configuration than our proposed solution.
+The syntax is based on JSON and strongly inspired by Vega-Lite [@Satyanarayan-16:vegalitegrammar].
+Vega-Lite is more powerful in inferring a multitude of chart types based solely on the configuration than our proposed solution.
 As we only required a very limited number of chart types, we resorted to the "Chart typology"-approach which is less flexible but much easier to implement.
 Two other differences to Vega-Lite are the focus on *characters* and the possibility to *annotate* them.

 ![code-chart adsf](img/code-chart.pdf)